Case Recording

 - Please also refer to the East of England Joint Protocol on Supervision Orders for more information.

-Closing a Case Where a Special Guardianship Order is in Place
+Closing a children/young people and families electronic file where a Special Guardianship Order is in Place

 - Follow steps 1-8 as above unless the case is to remain open as a child in need plan case;